tucker-st/tucker-st/README.md

 ## 💼 Professional Philosophy

-- Automation should **amplify understanding**, not hide mistakes
 - Security controls should be **enforced**, not bypassed
+- Automation should **amplify understanding**, not hide risk
-- Validation and documentation matter as much as configuration
+- Validation and documentation are part of the system
 - Clean, minimal systems are easier to secure and maintain
-- Modernization should respect operational reality
+- Modernization must respect operational reality

 ---

-## 📌 What You’ll Find Here

-This GitHub focuses on:

-- Infrastructure-as-Code patterns for secure environments
-- DevSecOps labs and reference implementations
-- Linux hardening and automation examples
-- Documentation-driven security workflows

-> Repositories are designed to be **practical**, **auditable**, and **production-oriented**.

----

 ## 🤝 Collaboration

-Interested in collaboration around:
+Open to collaboration around:

 - Secure infrastructure design
 - DevSecOps enablement
 - Cloud security transition strategies
 - Compliance-aware automation

-Feel free to open issues or discussions on relevant repositories.
+Issues and discussions are welcome where appropriate.

 ---

-_This profile and its repositories are intended to demonstrate practical skill, professional judgment, and operational discipline — not theoretical security alone._
+_This profile and its repositories are intended to demonstrate **practical skill, operational judgment, and security discipline** — not theoretical security alone._